apache/camel/examples/camel-example-cxf/README.txt

 To run the example of showing how to create CXF JAXRS endpoint mvn exec:java -PJAXRS

+To run the example within ServiceMix 4
+ First, you need to install the camel-cxf, camel-jetty features into ServiceMix4 Then install this bundle into ServiceMix, and use those java client to call the services mvn exec:java -PHttpToJMS.Client mvn exec:java -PCamelTransport.Client mvn exec:java -PWebServiceProvider.Client mvn exec:java -PJAXRS.Client

 To run the example with Ant
   a.
 You need to have Apache ActiveMQ , Apache CXF, Spring and Jetty installed.
 They can be